-Preparing Makes Sense.
-Get Ready Now.
+Preparing Makes Sense - Get Ready Now

 When disaster strikes there is little time to sit down and plan out what you need to do.
-Planning ahead of time and making preparations in advance can make the difference between surviving well or even surviving at all.
+Planning ahead and making preparations in advance can make the difference between surviving well or even surviving at all.
 Plan in advance what you will do in an emergency.
 Be prepared to assess the situation.
 Use common sense and whatever you have on hand to take care of yourself and your loved ones.
 Some of the things you can do to prepare for the unexpected, such as assembling a disaster supply kit and developing a family communications plan, are the same for both a natural or man-made disaster.
 However, there are significant differences among potential terrorist threats, such as biological, chemical, explosive, nuclear, and radiological, which will impact the decisions you make and the actions you take.
 By beginning a process of learning about these specific threats and making basic preparations, you can make a difference in how you will survive in a disaster.

 Preparations for High Winds